TaylorThomsonWhitting/TerriaMap/README.md

 Running `npm run hot` serves the site at localhost:3003 and hot reloads the app when changes are made to either terriajs or TTW.DigitalTwins.

 ## Deploy
+### Actions
+Any push to this repo will create a build that is copied to the terriajs-server instance on App Service via FTPS.

+### Manual
 Use `azcopy` to copy the `wwwroot` folder into the `ttwdigitaltwin/$web` Azure Storage account.

 ```bash